Concordium/concordium-node/scripts/distribution/ubuntu-packages/README.md

 - Start the concordium-node service again by running `sudo systemctl start concordium-node-collector.service`.

+The concordium-node should now be up and running again.
+Verify with the command: `sudo systemctl status concordium-node`.

 ## Configuration of the collector

 The main configuration option for the collector is the node name that appears on